-- 1. Choice applications received by the specified dates will be considered in the following order: - a.Returning students who continue to meet the requirements for the program or school, including students graduating from one school to another within a program. - b.
+- 1. Choice Program applications will be considered in the following order for applicants who have satisfactory attendance, academic and behavior records from the previous year: - a.
+Returning students who continue to meet the program's or school's Academic Requirements, Attendance Requirements, and also comply with the Discipline Requirements set forth in the District's Student Manual. - b.
 District students who meet the requirements for the program or school and whose parent(s)/guardian(s) reside within the school's feeder pattern. - c.
-Siblings of students already enrolled in the school who will be returning to the school for the following academic year, provided that such siblings meet the requirements for the program or school. - d.In-district students who have designated the program or school as a first, second or third choice based on a random number assigned by the computer lottery process. - e.
-Out of district students who have designated the school as first, second or third choice based on the random number assigned by the computer lottery process. - Lottery within each category if there are more students for the school than there are seats available, the computer lottery process will be used for selection.
-All remaining students will be placed on a ranked wait list based on category and random number within that category. - 3.
-Applications received after the applicable deadline(s) due to "good cause" shall be considered in the order set forth in paragraph 1.
+Siblings of students already enrolled in the school who will be returning to the school for the following academic year, provided such siblings meet the requirements for the program or school. - d.
+In-district students who have designated the program or school as a first, second or third choice based on a random number assigned by the computer lottery process. - e.
+Out of district students who have designated the school as first, second or third choice based on the random number assigned by the computer lottery process. - 2.
+The district may disapprove an application because of lack of capacity in a particular program or school.
+For purposes of this section, "capacity" means the maximum number of students that a program or school can contain as determined solely by considerations of physical space, physical resources, and class size for each grade level.
+For the purposes of this section, "lack of capacity" means that the school or program calculates projected enrollment for the following academic year to be at least 85% of its capacity. - 3.
+Lottery within each category if there are more students for the school than there are seats available, the computer lottery process will be used for selection.
+All remaining students will be placed on a ranked wait list based on category and random number within that category. - 4.
+No consideration will be given to late submissions or mail inadequacies that delay postmark or receipt of application.
+After identified deadlines, School Choice Applications meeting good cause provisions of the law may be submitted.
+Good Cause School Choice Applications shall be considered for one of the following reasons: - a. change in the location of family residence; - b. change in the student's parent's marital status; - c. change in legal guardianship; - d. placement in foster care; - e. adoption; - f. participation in a foreign exchange program; - g.
+A reported, recorded, and substantiated instance of "bullying" against a student as defined in 14 Del.
+C Section 4161 of the Title; - h. student's participation in a substance abuse or mental health treatment program; or - i.
+A set of circumstances consistent with the definition of "Good Cause" set forth in 14 Del.
+C. Section 402 (2).